Neurodivergent Couples Counselling in Toronto

 Receiving an adult ADHD or autism diagnosis can shift how partners understand the relationship—bringing relief, grief, or both.

-Navigate overwhelms, shutdowns and emotional flooding more effectively
+Navigate overwhelm, shutdowns, and emotional flooding with more compassion

-Rebuild intimacy in ways that honour sensory and nervous system needs
+Deepen emotional and physical intimacy in ways that honour sensory needs

 Who Can Benefit from Neurodiverse Relationship Counselling?

-One or both partners identify as autistic, ADHD, or neurodivergent
+One or both partners identify as autistic, ADHD, AuDHD, or neurodivergent

 You suspect undiagnosed ADHD or autism may be impacting your relationship